Lenoftawa/skeuomorphia/README.md

 Making Web 3 payments familar to reluctant boomers who are still using physical cash.

 # Why?
 Mobile apps and Web 3 digital Wallets are mysterious to many older people.
 We need a way to create a sense of familiarity to Web 3 payments by using familiar workflows and terminology.
+This may seem backwards and nullifies the usefulness of Web 3 payments.
+However, it does highlight the parralel between the old notion of cash and Web 3 payments in that they are both permissionless diintermediated peer to peer payment methods.
+The intent is not that this becomes the ubiquitous form of payment.
+It simply demonstrates that an alternative monetary system is not totally novel nor is it something to be afraid of.
+A wallet could be created that supports these features as a beginner mode, with a more Web3 native mode as a progression.

 # How
 ## Legacy case